portellam/VAC-Manager/README.md

 ## Contents
 ### 1. Why?
-- Allow for multiplexing of audio streams, of which is not natively supported in Microsoft Windows.
+- Allows for multiplexing of audio streams, of which is not natively supported in Microsoft Windows.
 - Examples include (but not limited to):
-  * audio broadcaster setup.
   * video game session recording/stream setup.<sup>[**1**]</sup>
+  * music recording.<sup>[**2**]</sup>
 - Turnkey solution, no tedious work of opening or closing instances of VAC audio repeater.

-**[1]** Given three audio sources, a local microphone, incoming voice chat audio, and game audio.
-Record each source as separate audio streams, and allow the user to only listen to the latter two audio sources (and not his/her own voice).
+**[1]** Given three audio sources, a local microphone, incoming voice chat audio, and game audio: record each source as separate audio streams; and specify to only listen to two of the three audio sources (incoming voice and game audio).

+**[2]** Given multiple incoming audio sources (instruments and microphones), a time-keeping audio source (a Metronome), and the incoming/outgoing voice chat between audio engineer and music band: record all channels from music band separately, for optimal future remastering; allow for future editor(s) to mitigate time-keeping audio and audio engineer communication within master recording.
+`Come on Dave, give me a break...` - *Unchained*, Van Halen

 ### 2. Features
 - Load/Save audio stream setup to/from file.